rx-angular/rx-angular/libs/state/docs/testing.md

 to test the behavior of a whole component, or test the state and it's transformations on its own.

+> Note that you want your tests to be unrelated to implementation details as much as possible.
+> Keep in mind that testing a component with DOM nodes instead of component instance is considered as a best practice.

 ### Components

 > it is recommended to read the [official component testing docs](https://angular.io/guide/testing-components-basics)